magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 ## possible next steps

 ### public ev charging station
-- occupation forecast for every charging station (hourly based day profile integrated on the website ich-tanke-strom.ch ) --> for the customers
+- occupation forecast for every charging station (hourly based day profile as a new feature for the website www.ich-tanke-strom.ch ) --> for the customers
-- clustering with more location-based data (socio-economic, roads, traffic etc.) --> understanding of different charging patterns
+- clustering with more location-based data (socio-economic, roads, traffic etc.), understanding of different charging patterns --> for the provider
-- compare clusters of charging behavior with pv potential and production profiles --> own consumption of charging stations
+- compare clusters of charging behavior with pv potential and production profiles, possibility of own consumption of charging stations --> for the grid

 ### private ev charging station
 - automated customer segmentation based on linked information (building data, socio-economoic data, location) --> for the provider